danbz/aesthetic-programming/source/2-VariableGeometry/Readme.md

 [^Unicode]: See <https://en.wikipedia.org/wiki/Unicode#Origin_and_development>.

 [^almoji]: The project employs a machine learning algorithm and use the dataset of 3145 existing emojis as the input data to generate various uncanny emoji patterns.
 See <https://process.studio/works/aimoji-ai-generated-emoji/>.
-The project featured as part of the exhibition *Uncanny Values*, Vienna Biennale (2019), <https://process.studio/works/uncanny-values/>.
+The project featured as part of the exhibition "Uncanny Values," Vienna Biennale (2019), <https://process.studio/works/uncanny-values/>.
 We discuss machine learning in more detail in chapter 10.

 [^Telegraph]: See <https://www.telegraph.co.uk/technology/2016/07/15/new-gender-equality-emoji-to-show-women-at-work/>.